 Another Perfect Murder

-one year and I can now rest in peace and enjoy the sweet fruits of labor.
+It's now been past three year's and I can now rest in peace and enjoy the sweet fruits of labor.
 I

 had always prided myself on my presence of mind and intellect.
 From an early